leolazou/obsidian-multilingual/README.md

 <h1 align=center>Obsidian Multilingual</h1>
 <p align=center>
     Simplifies <a href=https://obsidian.md>Obsidian</a>'s powerful linking for multilingual users.
-    This plugin automatically translates notes' names into multiple languages and allows you to easily link your notes across all the languages you use.
+    This plugin automatically translates note names into multiple languages and allows you to easily link your notes across all the languages you use.
 </p>